blakete/perdisco/README.md

 ## Screenshots

-Here are some previews of the app in action.
-These are optimized for viewing on both desktop and mobile browsers—images scale responsively using percentage widths (e.g., full-width for mobile emulation, half-width for desktop views on larger screens).
+Here are some previews of the app in action on both desktop and mobile.

 ### Desktop Views
 <img src="demo/desktop-screenshot.png" alt="Desktop Screenshot" width="70%">